athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 - monthly-car-sales.csv^6

-Save the file with the filenamemonthly-car-sales.csvin your current working directory.
+Save the file with the filename `monthly-car-sales.csv` in your current working directory.

-We can load this dataset as a PandasSeriesusing the functionreadcsv()and summarize
+We can load this dataset as a PandasSeriesusing the function readcsv()and summarize

 the shape of the dataset.